hanabi/hanabi.github.io/Reference.md

 * Two players can work together.
 One player can give a *Tempo Clue* to the unpromptable card, and the other player can give a *Play Clue* to the next card.
 * Alternatively, one player can give a *Tempo Clue* to the unpromptable card and assume that the player with the next card will give some clue.
 Later on, someone can clue the next card.
-* Note that in these types of situations, the *Tempo Clue* will often cause a *Tempo Clue Chop Move*, which may or may not be desired.

 #### A Play Clue + A Fix Clue